-What is a Generation-Skipping Trust
+What Is a Generation-Skipping Trust?

 While the love of your grandchildren is all well and good, the most common reason for using a generation-skipping trust is to avoid having the money be subject to the estate or inheritance taxes twice.
-The federal estate tax threshold for 2019 is $11.40 million.
+The federal estate tax threshold for 2022 is $12.06 million.
 Some states also have their own estate taxes that generally, but not always, come with lower thresholds than the federal tax.
 These taxes apply to estates before any money is inherited.
 Some states also have inheritance taxes, applied after the money has been inherited.
 There is no federal inheritance tax.

 You can pass along up to $11.40 million — the same as the estate tax exemption — in a generation-skipping trust and only the estate tax applies.
 In fact, if you’re married, both you and your spouse can give $11.40 million for a total of $22.80 million.
-Any money over that limit is also subject to the generation skipping transfer tax, which is a flat 40% tax.
+Any money over that limit is also subject to the generation-skipping transfer tax, which is a flat 40% tax.
 That’s a significant tax, so it probably doesn’t make sense to put more than the limit into a generation-skipping trust.

-Should You Use a Generation-Skipping Trust?
+When to Use a Generation-Skipping Trust

 A generation-skipping trust probably isn’t needed for smaller estates.
 You can certainly use one if you want, but it likely isn’t worth the effort.

-Though you can create one yourself with an online provider, working with a financial professional to create one is best.
-This could be your existing financial advisor, but make sure he or she has an expertise in trusts and estate planning, and finalize all the legal paperwork with an attorney.
+Though you can create one yourself with an online provider, working with a financial professional to create one is typically best.
+This could be your existing financial advisor, but make sure he or she has expertise in trusts and estate planning, and finalize all the legal paperwork with an attorney.

 A generation-skipping trust is a useful tool for those with especially large estates.
 It allows you to give money directly to younger friends or family members, saving your family some estate tax payments down the line.
-Up to $11.40 million per person is subject only to the estate tax, while any funds greater tjam that amount are also subject to an additional 40% tax.
+Up to $12.06 million per person is subject only to the estate tax, while any funds greater than that amount are also subject to an additional 40% tax.
 A financial advisor specializing in trust and estate planning can help you set up a generation-skipping trust.

 Tips For Estate Planning